iml130/sola/docs/daisi/architecture.md

 As most of the applications used with DAISI are not handling network failures yet, ns-3 traces are installed to automatically stop the application if network failures happen (packet lost, connection lost, ...).

-To avoid such cases and to speed up simulation, the ARP table of every node is prefilled.
-This avoids execcsive ARP traffic that could be caused by Peer-To-Peer applications if all nodes within the same subnet communicate with each other.

 ### IP address ranges

 - Core routers IP always ends with `.1`